ra1028/Alembic/README.md

 ### More Example
 See the Alembic `Tests` for more examples.
-If you want to try Alembic, use Alembic Playground :)
+You can use playground that included in workspace :)

 ---

 ## Playground
 1. Open Alembic.xcworkspace.
 2. Build the Alembic for Mac.
-3. Open Alembic playground in project navigator.
+3. Open playground in project navigator.
 4. Enjoy the Alembic!

 ---